How to keep a Christmas tree alive for longer – 10 expert tips, including using baking soda

 9. Keep on top of withered branches

 Even if your Christmas tree is adorned with the best Christmas decorations, dried-up branches or brown needles will instantly detract from that festive magic.
 If you can spot either, it might be time to give your tree a trim.
+This is a great way of making your Christmas tree look more expensive too.

 "When you deadhead a living plant, it channels energy to the flowers or leaves that are lush and happy," explains Will.
-"It doesn't quite have the same impact with a cut Christmas tree but brown bits still don't look very nice – so trim away!"
+"It doesn't quite have the same impact with a cut Christmas tree but brown bits still don't look very nice – so trim away."

 10. Look out for dropped needles